kensipe/mesoshub/README.md

 ## Getting Started

 ### Prerequisites
-Ruby 2.1.2.
+Ruby 1.9.3p484 (this is the version used in productiion).
 Please see the section below if you need help getting this set up.

 ### Running mesoshub